Royal Challengers Bengaluru (WPL)

-Royal Challengers Bengaluru, formerly Royal Challengers Bangalore, commonly known as RCB, is an Indian professional franchise cricket team based in Bengaluru, Karnataka that competes in the Women's Premier League.
-It is owned by United Spirits, which also owns the men's team.
+Royal Challengers Bengaluru, commonly known by the abbreviation RCB always, is an Indian professional franchise cricket team based in Bengaluru, Karnataka that competes in the Women's Premier League.
+It is owned by Aditya Birla Group, which also owns the Men's team.
 The team is coached by Malolan Rangarajan and captained by Smriti Mandhana.
 RCB won the 2024 season, bringing the first trophy for the franchise.
 It is also the most popular and followed cricket franchise on Instagram with more than 21 million followers.

 History

 In October 2022, the BCCI announced its intentions to hold a five-team women's franchise cricket tournament in March 2023.
 The tournament was named the Women's Premier League in January 2023, with investors buying the rights to franchises through a closed bidding process during the same month.
-Diageo, the owners of Royal Challengers Bangalore in the Indian Premier League, bought the rights to one of the franchises.
+Diageo, the owners of Royal Challengers Bengaluru in the Indian Premier League, bought the rights to one of the franchises.